jeffriesd/dsDraw/README.md

   fontSize: 18
 }
 ```

+#### delete [label]
+Deletes the object with name 'label'.

+#### snap
+Take a screenshot of the canvas.

+#### play
+Play video.

+#### pause
+Pause video.

+#### record
+Start/stop recording.
+Recording can only begin if video is seeked to end of current clip.

+#### truncate
+Truncate recording from current time.
+Video will automatically be updated.

+## Data Structures

+### Arrays

+Arrays are created with the __array__ keyword.
+They are displayed as a series of rectangular cells of equal height or in 'tower' mode, where the height of each cell
+is determined by its value.
+Configurable options for arrays include font family, font size, cell
+size, index placement (above/below), and individual cell options include background, foreground (text color), value, showValues (toggle), showIndex (toggle), and displayStyle.

+##### Commands
+* resize
+* swap
+* arc

+### Linked Lists

+Linked lists are created one node at a time and share mary properties with arrays.
+Nodes can be display as circles or squares
+and arcs can be configured individually.
+Configureable options for linked lists include font family, font size, cell size,
+index placement (above/below), and individual cell optinos include backgroundm, foreground, value, showValues, showIndex, and displayStyle.

+##### Commands
+* insert
+* link
+* cut

 #### configuration
 Each data structure has configurable attributes, and child elements (such as the cells of an array) may have configurable attributes of their own.
 To change the settings of an existing objects, its label must be used in the console.
 For